Tanya1010Singh/oibsip_tasks/README.md

 # python_projects
-This project has sub projects which are as follows: bmi calculator random password generator and many more hope this source code will help you a lot
+This project has sub projects which are as follows:
+Body Mass Index(BMI) calculator,
+Random password generator
+and Basic text-based chat application where two users can exchange messages in real-time.
+Hope this source code will help you a lot.